reflectoring/reflectoring.github.io/content/blog/2022/2022-11-21-building-csv-importer-with-nodejs.md

 * **Importing and exporting data** - During mergers or acquisitions, companies often need to export and import data across systems.
 Given the ubiquitousness of CSV, it's a common choice to represent this data.

 In this article, we are going to explain the use case of exporting and importing hierarchical data between different applications. **Hierarchical data is data that contains a hierarchy, like an employee/manager relationship**.

-Consider the case where someone provides us with a CSV file containing employee details that have been exported from an employee management application.
-It may also have data to map the employee/manager relationship within the organization to form a tree chart.
-Our task is to load that data into another application.
-But that application doesn't have a CSV import feature, so we're going to build it.
-We're going to build a simple UI and a backend that will import CSV files and store the data in a database:

-{{% image alt="CSV Importer Architecture" src="images/posts/nodejs-csv-importer/csv_importer_architecture.png" %}}

 ## Setting Up the Node.js project